 Probably the most familiar pinpointer out there is what has become affectionately known as the “Garrett carrot” or to give it its proper title the ‘Garrett Pro-Pointer’.
 I also think it would be safe to say that this is the pinpointer by which others are measured.
 It is definitely a nice bit of kit and built to Garrett’s high standards however that comes at a cost and quite a large cost at that.
 In the UK right now the Garrett Pro-Pointer will set you back around £120.00 which is no small chunk of change.

 So given the relatively high price of the Garrett Pro-Pointer, it is no surprise that other manufacturers brought out their own versions and all the big names now have one or more pinpointer probes with prices ranging from around £69.00 to £130.00.
 More choice is always a good thing in my book especially if it saves a few quid.

-You see what they did with the name there?
+Do you see what they did with the name there?
 For GP read “Garrett Pro”.
 Very clever.
-It even looks…on first glance like the real thing.
+It even looks… at first glance like the real thing.
 Imitation is often the sincerest form of flattery but I am pretty sure Garrett doesn’t quite share that sentiment.